 More on Google updates: Google Small Thanks Update

 Google can help with many things outside of advertisements.
 They have features like Custom Google Surveys which you can take advantage of to create a simple survey for a maximum of ten questions and pay for each survey answered which only comes out to about $0.10 to $3.00 each.
 There’s also Google My Business which I mentioned a little bit before.
 Google My Business is where your Google Reviews live.
 Reviews are extremely important to keep track of and even more important to respond to.
 There are a few main types of reviews, and once you get used to responding to each of them, you’ll be able to expertly navigate any words thrown at your business, positive or negative.
 Tracking customer’s experiences through reviews is important because they average your Google star rating and too often consumers look only at the star rating when searching for a place to take their business.
 Another way to track customer experience is through Google Analytics.
 Google Analytics has hundreds of ways to track the visitor traffic on your website and really see what pages interest them most.
-This can help with custom targeting for ads in the future.
+Google Analytics are also what my grandpa would consider Robots Inside Your Phone.
+However, these robots are very helpful in helping you create custom targeting ads in the future.